App Comparison

 The real difference

-Page Turner is better when your friends are on it.
-The whole point is that the people who know you are also tracking what they read, and you can see it in real time, DM them about it, @mention books in conversation, and actually talk about reading the way you would in person.
-No algorithm, no strangers, just the people whose taste you already trust.
+That is what Page Turner is built around.
+Your friends are tracking what they read, you can see it in real time, DM them, @mention books in conversation, and actually talk about reading the way people used to before every platform decided to put an algorithm between you and the people you follow.

 Common questions